ziotom78/raytracing_course/tomasi-ray-tracing-12b.md

         col_num: int = 0
     ```

-# Posizioni e token
+# Positions and Tokens

--   Se usate una gerarchia di classi, mettete un campo di tipo `SourceLocation` nella classe base `Token`:
+-   If you use a class hierarchy, put a field of type `SourceLocation` in the base class `Token`:

     ```python
     @dataclass